jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 whole and the Baha'i Faith.
 Notably, the only actual persons referred to at length are central figures of the faith; other twentieth century figures are mentioned in passing, generally to frame certain movements for great evil and great good.
-Per this book, history was "written" by the masses of people; not so much by Martin Luther King as by the coalition of black and white people across all faiths who worked in unity to make their vision of racial harmony a reality; and Hitler could not have caused such destruction without the hordes of eager brownshirts ready to do evil given only the flimsiest excuses.
+Per this book, history was "written" by the masses of people.
+So as important that Martin Luther King was, it was the coalition of black and white people across all faiths who worked in unity to make their vision of racial harmony a reality.
+Likewise, Hitler could not have caused such destruction without the hordes of eager brownshirts ready to do evil given only the flimsiest excuses.
 The history of the world is indeed written by nameless men and their choices.
 As